Crash landing: Car ploughs through New Windsor fence, driver trapped

-A van has smashed through a fence at a New Windsor property - for the third time in a year, leaving the owner frustrated and scared for his family's safety.
+A van has smashed through a fence at a New Windsor property - the third time this has happened in a year, leaving the owner frustrated and scared for his family's safety.

 Emergency services were called to Dickey St, New Windsor at 7.32am after the van - a taxi - left the road and ploughed through a fence.